HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="The 5 most popular doctypes.", sheets_gid="1981441894", sql_file="summary_pages_by_device_and_doctype.sql") }}</figcaption>
 </figure>

-You can already tell how after XHTML 1.0, the numbers decrease quite a bit, and we soon enter the long tail with a few standard, some esoteric, and also bogus doctypes.
+You can already tell how the numbers decrease quite a bit after XHTML 1.0, before entering the long tail with a few standard, some esoteric, and also bogus doctypes.

-What stands out are two things:
+Two things stand out from these results:

-1. Almost 10 years after [the announcement of living HTML](https://blog.whatwg.org/html-is-the-new-html5) (aka "HTML5"), living HTML has clearly become not only mainstream, but the norm.
+1. Almost 10 years after [the announcement of living HTML](https://blog.whatwg.org/html-is-the-new-html5) (aka "HTML5"), living HTML has clearly become the norm.
-2. That it had not always been like that is exemplified by the next most popular doctypes, those of XHTML 1.0.
-XHTML, though likely delivered as HTML (with a MIME type of `text/html`), is not dead yet.
+2. The web before living HTML can still be seen in the next most popular doctypes, like XHTML 1.0.
+XHTML.
+Although their documents were likely delivered as HTML with a MIME type of `text/html`, these older doctypes are not dead yet.

 ### Document size

 A page's document size refers to the amount of HTML bytes transferred over the network, including compression if enabled.
-In the set of 6.3 million documents:
+At the extremes of the set of 6.3 million documents:

 * 1,110 documents are empty (0 bytes).
-* The average document size is 50.35 KB ([in most cases compressed](https://w3techs.com/technologies/details/ce-gzipcompression)).
+* The average document size is 50.35 KB (in most cases [compressed](https://w3techs.com/technologies/details/ce-gzipcompression)).
-* The (by far) largest document weighs 64.16 _MB_, almost deserving its own analysis and chapter in the Web Almanac.
+* The largest document by far weighs 64.16 _MB_, almost deserving its own analysis and chapter in the Web Almanac.

+{# TODO(analysts): Should 25,237 bytes be divided by 1000 or 1024 to convert to KB?
+1000 seems to be used here but most chapters use 1024.
+Are the stats above also off? #}
+{# TODO(authors): What's the implication and your interpretation of this value?
+Is this a surprisingly big number?
+Or does it align with your expectations? #}
 How is this situation in general, then?
 The median document weighs 25.24 KB:

 {{ figure_markup(